-You need to keep taking Rosuvastatin, even if it has got your cholesterol to the right level, because it prevents your cholesterol levels from creeping up again and causing build-up of fatty deposits.
+You need to keep taking Rosuvastatin tablets, even if it has got your cholesterol to the right level, because it prevents your cholesterol levels from creeping up again and causing build-up of fatty deposits.
 However, you should stop if your doctor tells you to do so, or you have become pregnant.

-2. What you need to know before you take Rosuvastatin
+2. What you need to know before you take Rosuvastatin tablets

-Do not take Rosuvastatin:
+Do not take Rosuvastatin tablets:

-- If you have ever had an allergic reaction to Rosuvastatin, or to any of its ingredients. - If you are pregnant or breast-feeding.
-If you become pregnant while taking Rosuvastatin stop taking it immediately and tell your doctor.
-Women should avoid becoming pregnant while taking rosuvastatin by using suitable contraception. - If you have liver disease. - If you have severe kidney problems. - If you have repeated or unexplained muscle aches or pains. - If you take a drug combination of sofosbuvir/velpatasvir/voxilaprevir (used for viral infection of the liver called hepatitis C). - If you take a drug called ciclosporin (used, for example, after organ transplants).
+- If you have ever had an allergic reaction to rosuvastatin or to any of its ingredients. - If you are pregnant or breast-feeding.
+If you become pregnant while taking Rosuvastatin tablets stop taking it immediately and tell your doctor.
+Women should avoid becoming pregnant while taking Rosuvastatin tablets by using suitable contraception. - If you have liver disease. - If you have severe kidney problems. - If you have repeated or unexplained muscle aches or pains. - If you take a drug called ciclosporin (used for example, after organ transplants)